lucaferrari77/Fabric-RTI-Demo/README.md

 2. Machineries
 3. Errors

 It will also contains the history of the error with their solutions.
 [Here the steps to create it](https://learn.microsoft.com/en-us/fabric/database/sql/create).

+#### Create the schema

+To create the schema